- Wake-on-LAN can turn on a computer remotely from the same network, a PC that’s completely turned off.

 - 3 Get The MAC Address of The Network Card Connected to The Router

-- 4 Set Up an ASUS Router to Wake Up a Computer From The Same Network
+- 4 How to Set Up ASUS Router Wake on LAN (WoL) to Turn On a Computer From The Same Network

 - 5 What If You Want to Turn On Remotely a Computer From the Internet?

-Configure The Network Card to Accept A Magic Packet In Device Manager
+Configure The Network Card to Accept A Magic Packet In the Device Manager

 1. Open the Start menu and type Device Manager.